nrfconnect/sdk-nrf/samples/nrf9160/aws_fota/README.rst

 #.
 Go to `AWS S3 console`_ and sign in.
 #.
 Go to the bucket you have created.
 #.
 Click :guilabel:`Upload` and select the file :file:`app_update.bin` (located in the :file:`zephyr` subfolder of your build directory).
 #.
-Click the file you uploaded in the bucket and check the :guilabel:`Object URL` field to find the download URL for the file.
+Click the file you uploaded in the bucket and check the **Object URL** field to find the download URL for the file.
 #.
 Create a job document (a text file) with the following content, replacing *host_url* with the server part of the URL that you created (for example, ``s3.amazonaws.com``) and *file_path* with the path and file name (for example, :file:`nordic-firmware-files/app_update.bin`):

    .. parsed-literal::